Agriculture

 What are Agro-based Industries?

 Agro-based industries are directly or indirectly linked to agriculture.
-These industries not only add value to the agriculture products but also generate significant employment opportunities and ensure overall development of rural areas in India.
+These industries not only add value to the agriculture products but also generate significant employment opportunities and ensure the overall development of rural areas in India.
 In this sense, they are the critical bridge between the broader economy and the agriculture sector.

 What is the Importance of Agro-based Industries in India?

 • These industries help create demand for the agricultural products, thus boosting the overall production and providing higher returns to the farmers.
-As a result, the standard of living of people dependent upon agriculture improves and overall economic growth is high.
+As a result, the standard of living of people dependent upon agriculture improves, and overall economic growth is high.

 • They have the potential to contribute to the overall GDP of the country as they add value to the agricultural products through processing and manufacturing.